 Young Canadian tennis stars Félix Auger-Aliassime and Denis Shapovalov have been making international headlines for several months, both in Canada and internationally.
-The next stop in the ascend to becoming Canada’s next great tennis stars begins with the Next Gen ATP Finals.
+The next stop in the ascend to becoming Canada’s next great tennis stars has begun.

 But first, to better understand the magnitude of their rise in recent months, let’s take a look at the numbers.

 — Tennis Canada (@TennisCanada) March 29, 2019

 Félix Auger-Aliassime: the one who breaks all age records

 A year ago, we talked about Felix Auger-Aliassime as a next-generation player, someone who could take over in a few years.
 Few experts, even within Tennis Canada, had predicted that his climb would be so dizzying.

 Then in March 2019, he became the youngest player in tournament history to reach the semifinals.